Grid Fill Tool for Autodesk Maya 2025

 cmds.polyCloseBorder()

-And if both grid fill and n-gon options are ignored, then the script simply does nothing.
+If both grid fill and n-gon options are ignored, then the script simply does not fill the hole.

 User Interface